Effi Briest (1974 film): Plot

 The film begins with Effi von Briest, aged 17, on the swing in her parents' garden.
 Her mother comments on her wild nature, saying that she has an aerial spirit.
 Talking with other teenage girls, they discuss how Effi's mother was courted by Baron von Instetten when he was a soldier but she chose Effi's father, a councillor and landowner.

 Later, Effi's mother tells her that Instetten, now aged 38 and an official, has asked for her hand.
 With her parents' encouragement, along with her own desire for prestige, she accepts.
-Effi and her mother began to prepare for the honeymoon: although Effi does not want for most possessions, when she desires something only the best will do.
+Effi and her mother begin to prepare for the honeymoon: although Effi does not want for most possessions, when she desires something only the best will do.
 Just before leaving, she admits to her mother that while Instetten is considerate, principled, and dashing, she is nonetheless frightened by him.
 Left alone, her parents discuss married life, during which Briest comments that his wife would have suited Instetten much better than Effi.

 Effi and Instetten return to his home on the Baltic Sea in the fictional town of Kessin.
 They are greeted by the cold and distant housekeeper Johanna, who secretly loves her master and resents his new wife.
 Through her first night there, Effi is unable to sleep due to being frightened by what she thinks is a ghost.
 At dinner next day, she learns that they are the only nobles in the town and cannot socialise with its middle-class inhabitants.
 Instead, there are tedious exchanges of visits with nobles on surrounding estates.
 However, Effi does find a friend in the pharmacist Gieshübler, who loves music.

 Instetten has to be away on duty one night, leaving Effi alone.
 Again she is unable to sleep, causing her to ask Johanna to keep her company through the night.
-Instetten reproaches her for this, as he does not want people discovering that his wife was afraid of ghosts, but neither does he relieve her fears.
+Instetten reproaches her for this, as he does not want people discovering that his wife is afraid of ghosts, but neither does he relieve her fears.

 Soon Effi becomes pregnant.
 While taking a walk one day, she meets a Catholic woman named Roswitha at the grave of her late employer.
 Seeing that she is a warm and open person, Effi asks her to become the nursemaid for her child.
 Eventually, Effi gives birth to a girl that they name Annie.